The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Wendy loves to blog about all her knitting projects and shares designs and patterns from her books.

-What We Love: Knit and Tonic’s changing of colours and patterns are so enjoyable to knit.
-Wendy is the author of 4 books that focus on different techniques and pattern construction.
-Her blog although not being updated at present has all the links to her gorgeous patterns and books.
+I Love: Knit and Tonic’s changing of colors and patterns are so enjoyable to knit.
+Wendy is the author of 4 books.
+(No longer active.)

 Tanis Fiber Arts by Tanis Lavallee

 Tanis is in love with color.
 She is a passionate yarn dyer and knitwear designer.
 The fibers for her yarns are sourced from organic farmers and then the yarn is treated with a GOTS certified organic process to make it washable without coating it in chemicals and polymers.